sharayuH/portfolio/content/jobs/DeepIntent/index.md

 ---

 - Working on one of the leading Ad-Tech Platform of DeepIntent.
-- Writing various data pipelines and working on the data maze.
+- Writing various data pipelines and working on the data mazes.